 Where are the Property Values listed for the properties coming from?

 Property values provided are collected via Property Appraiser and Tax Collector from each County.

 If the information is wrong on the report, how can I get it corrected?

-Since we have our own Staff of Researchers, our Data Integrity is un-paralleled.
 However, should there ever be a mistake, it would be rare and isolated yet still a possibility.
-Should you ever find an error simply let us know as soon as you can so that we can have our Research Director double check the file.
-If the error was due to a mistake by the Research Department, they will correct the file for you.
-However, if the error is due to inaccurate information provided in the County’s Records, Research will provide a Screenshot to confirm the error within the County’s Public Records.
-If it is an error on the County’s behalf, unfortunately we have no way to control that as we are at the mercy of the County Clerk’s Data.
+Should you ever find an error simply let us know as soon as you can so that we can have our research Department double check the file.
+However, we have no control if the error is due to inaccurate information provided, such as public records and others.

 What is an Absentee Owner?